 Clearly define which entities are mandatory to publish and in which context.

 It is very important to define which GLUE2 entities needs to be published.
 A detailed overview is missing all across the document, and recommendations are given here and there in a difficult to track manner.
 A specific section regarding this would be preferred.

+SB: I will attempt to add more information, but I don’t think it’s possible to be comprehensive because it depends greatly on the specific circumstances.
+The main purpose of the profile is to define the content of GLUE 2 entities if they are published.

 It is as well important to know in which context these entities needs to be published.
 For example, a detailed information on what to publish on each bdii level (resource, site or top), what to put in GOCDB, what EMIR should contain.

+SB: The profile applies to the content of the information system, which at present means a top-level BDII, and I will say that more explicitly.
+It does not define the content of the GOC DB, which is managed separately, and it does not directly define the content of the site and resource BDIIs as they are implementation details.
+EMIR is not currently deployed in the production Grid; as the information system evolves it may be necessary to update the profile accordingly.

 Without the above, mandatory nature of some attributes can be misinterpreted as “the entity whose this Mandatory attribute belongs MUST be published”.